Qedarites: Neo-Assyrian period

 Assyrian relief depicting a battle between Assyrian soldiers and Qedarite Arab warriors.

 During the 9th century BCE, the Qedarite confederation was centered around the region of the Wadi Sirhan, and it had commercial interests in the trade and border routes of the Syrian Desert.
 To the west, the borderlands of the Qedarites bordered on the powerful kingdoms of Damascus and Israel in the west, although the Qedarites themselves were independent of Damascene hegemony.
-The Qedarite king Gindibuʾ during this period enjoyed good relations with the Aramaean kingdom of Zobah, and, the Qedarites being transhumant nomads, they would bring their flocks to the summer pastures of the lower Orontes or the Anti-Lebanon mountains in Zobah while spending the winter in the regions to the east and south-east of these mountains.
+The Qedarite king Gindibuʾ during this period enjoyed good relations with the Aramaean kingdom of Zobah, and, the Qedarites being transhumant nomads, they would bring their flocks to the summer pastures of the lower Orontes or the Anti-Lebanon Mountains in Zobah while spending the winter in the regions to the east and south-east of these mountains.

 The earliest known activities of the Qedarites date from between 850 and 800 BC, when their king Gindibuʾ allied with his powerful neighbours, the kings Hadadezer of Aram-Damascus and Ahab of Israel, against the rising Neo-Assyrian Empire.
 Although Gindibuʾ's kingdom was not in danger of being attacked by the Assyrians, the Qedarite rulers participated in the trade which passed through Damascus and Tyre, and Damascus and Israel controlled crucial parts of the trade routes as well as the pastures and water sources which were of vital importance to the nomadic Qedarites, especially in drought periods.
 This meant that the rise of Assyrian power in the 9th century BCE put the desert and border routes where Gindibuʾ had economic interests under threat of Assyrian disruptions, fearing which Gindibuʾ led 1000 camelry troops at the Battle of Qarqar in 853 BCE on the side of the alliance led by Aram-Damascus and Israel against Shalmaneser III of Assyria.

 Before the ascent of Assyrian hegemony, the Qedarite confederation was a polity of significant importance in the region of the Syrian Desert, and, beginning in the 8th and lasting until the 5th or 4th centuries BCE, the Qedarites were the hegemons among the Syrian Desert nomads, dominating the northwestern section of the Arabian peninsula in alliance with the local rulers of the kingdom of Dadān.

-The alliance of Qarqar soon fell apart after Hadadezer of Damascus died and was succeeded by his son Hazael, who declared war on Israel and killed its king Jehoram and the Judahite king Ahaziah near Ramoth-Gilead in 842 BC; the consequent ascension of Jehu to the throne of Israel did not end the hostilities between Damascus and Israel.
+The alliance of Qarqar soon fell apart after Hadadezer of Damascus died and was succeeded by his son Hazael, who declared war on Israel and killed its king Jehoram and the Judahite king Ahaziah near Ramoth-Gilead in 842 BCE; the consequent ascension of Jehu to the throne of Israel did not end the hostilities between Damascus and Israel.
 Despite this significant change, the Qedarites continued enjoying good relations with Damascus.